Find out why the latest bike lights will give you the confidence to ride at night

 Make sure your battery has enough juice

 • Duration: Choose a bike light with a battery capacity to last the duration of your ride.
-Consider carrying a spare battery or choosing a dynamo-powered bike light for longer rides.
+If you are riding through the night in winter you will need upwards of 12 hours burn time.
+If you are riding offroad, navigating difficult terrain 800+ lumens will help you to ride with confidence.
+Carrying a spare battery or choosing a dynamo-powered bike light for longer rides, more remote rides is a great solution.

 • Type: Lights can use replaceable batteries (like AA or AAA) or rechargeable batteries (like USB-rechargeable).
 Rechargeable lights are more common and can be more cost-effective in the long run.